 Before your child starts in the Nursery we invite you to visit us for a tour and to find out more information about the setting.

 While we follow the admissions criteria from Bracknell Forest council, we manage the admissions into the Nursery and also hold a waiting list of applicants.
 Children are admitted the term after their third birthday.
 We use the following criteria; date of birth, siblings and then proximity to the school.

 The Nursery and the school are separate.
 While many of our children enter the Reception class of this school before their 5th birthday, attendance at Birch Hill Nursery is NOT a guarantee of a Reception place.
 Applications for a place in Reception class must be made through Bracknell Forest Admission.

 All children are entitled to free 15 hours in the Nursery.
-Traditionally this has been either morning or afternoon sessions only.
-We now offer parents the flexibility to choose these 15 hours; morning or afternoon, or a mixture of all day to suit their needs.
+We offer parents the flexibility to choose these 15 hours; morning or afternoon, or a mixture of all day to suit their needs.
 In addition, parents can pay for additional sessions, up to a total of 30 hours (5 full days).
 Please contact the office for more information regarding costs.

 Each session follows the same routine: